Find your fixed rate mortgage with Mortgage Advice Bureau

 Cons of a 2 year fixed deal

-• If mortgage rates increase in the next couple of years, you’ll likely have to pay more each month on your mortgage.
+• If mortgage rates increase in the next couple of years, you may have to pay more each month on your mortgage.

-• When you remortgage there are often mortgage fees to pay, especially to access the best mortgage rates.
-If you take out a 2 year fixed deal, you’ll need to pay these again in two years’ time.
+• When you remortgage, there are often mortgage fees to pay.
+If you take out a 2 year fixed deal, you may need to pay these again in two years’ time.

 • Taking out a fixed rate deal rather than a variable rate deal means the rate you’ll pay won’t increase.
 But it also won’t go down either, such as if the Bank of England cuts interest rates.